-IoT.nxt is joining leading companies, business associations, academics and governments from several countries for the Commonwealth Parliamentary Association (CPA) Virtual Conference on the 4th Industrial Revolution this week.
+IoT.nxt is joining leading companies, business associations, academics, and governments from several countries for the Commonwealth Parliamentary Association (CPA) Virtual Conference on the 4th Industrial Revolution this week.

-The Conference will imagine how the ‘4th Industrial Revolution’ might impact upon the lives of current and future generations within and across the Commonwealth and importantly, how parliamentarians and parliaments will stay ahead of the curve.
+The Conference will imagine how the ‘4th Industrial Revolution’ might impact the lives of current and future generations within and across the Commonwealth and importantly, how parliamentarians and parliaments will stay ahead of the curve.
 It will seek to encourage and advocate for parliaments to embrace innovation and change.

-Celeste Mulder, Learning Officer at IoT.nxt and Riaz Kharodia, Technical Specialist at IoT.nxt are presenting a showcase that will provide an example of the practical application and growing potential of the internet of things (IoT) and how connected devices can deliver a number of benefits across many sectors.
+Celeste Mulder, Learning Officer at IoT.nxt, and Riaz Kharodia, Technical Specialist at IoT.nxt are presenting a showcase that will provide an example of the practical application and growing potential of the internet of things (IoT) and how connected devices can deliver a number of benefits across many sectors.

 “IoT aims to positively impact both economic and sustainability goals by driving efficiencies and improving productivity while reducing the overall costs for businesses.
-IoT.nxt has deployed solutions across various sectors including smart buildings, telecommunications, manufacturing and health care.
+IoT.nxt has deployed solutions across various sectors including smart buildings, telecommunications, manufacturing, and health care.
 We will elaborate on these at the conference and provide details of how companies and governments can implement IoT strategies by showcasing actual projects,” Kharodia says.

 The session “Showcase: The Internet of Things in Action” will be presented by Mulder and Kharodia at 17:00 (BST) on Friday 9 July 2021 and will be followed by a panel session: “Societal Benefits and Risks of the Internet of Things”.

-The Commonwealth Parliamentary Association (CPA) connects, develops, promotes and supports parliamentarians and their staff to identify benchmarks of good governance and the implementation of the enduring values of the Commonwealth.
-The CPA collaborates with parliaments and other organisations, including the intergovernmental community, to achieve its statement of purpose.
+The Commonwealth Parliamentary Association (CPA) connects, develops, promotes, and supports parliamentarians and their staff to identify benchmarks of good governance and the implementation of the enduring values of the Commonwealth.
+The CPA collaborates with parliaments and other organizations, including the intergovernmental community, to achieve its statement of purpose.
 It brings parliamentarians and parliamentary staff together to exchange ideas among themselves and with experts in various fields, to identify benchmarks of good practices and new policy options they can adopt or adapt in the governance of their societies.